SkepticMystic/breadcrumbs/README.md

 BC-dataview-note-field: <field>
 ```

 Where `<query>` is a valid Dataview query, and `<field>` is one of your Breadcrumbs fields.
-Breadrumbs will ask Dataview for all notes that match the query, and add edges from the current note to those notes using the field you specify.
+Breadcrumbs will ask Dataview for all notes that match the query, and add edges from the current note to those notes using the field you specify.

 For example, the following query will add child edges from the current note to all notes that contain the tag `#tag` and are in the folder "Folder":